-A Place of Our Own Clubhouse
+A Place Of Our Own Clubhouse

-Must reside in Detroit and/or Wayne County.
+- Member must live in Detroit or Wayne County.